Si2-Aung/Alexa-JourneyAssistant-/README.md

 # 🤖Simplified Explanation of how it works
 1. Alexa gets an intent from the User to launch the skill
-2. Alexa identifies the desired destination and calls "JourneyDuration.getAlexaFormattedTravelTime()"
+2. Alexa identifies the desired destination and calls "JourneyDuration.get_alexa_formatted_travel_time()"
 3. JourneyDuration sends a request to rmv-api, at first the response is processed only process for the duration of the Journey
 4. Alexa asks if the user wishes for more information
 5. If so "TravelDetails.more_details_for_trip()" is called to further process the response and provide a detailed trip plan.
 Otherwise, the session ends.